arnegroskurth/TempFile/README.md

 # TempFile

-TempFile is an extension to [SplTempFileObject](http://php.net/manual/en/class.spltempfileobject.php) providing additional functions for sending HTTP responses and persisting the temporary file
+TempFile is an extension to [SplTempFileObject](http://php.net/manual/en/class.spltempfileobject.php) providing additional functions for sending HTTP responses and persisting.

 ## Installation